shuhei-kuroiwa/econometrics-study-log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+6/15: today i joined seminar as usual, and made a presentation on causal inference theory, from basic level. but probably my slides have some important, but difficult equations, and assumptions. and the amount of writing was too much, so i’m going to remake it as less mathematical but easier to understand one, and i was going to present my RQ in 4th, but my RQ should be put on the first page, and dataset as well. gonna consider audience’ knowledge, and make it simpler.

 6/14: i learned how to use synthetic control model with Python, and did some environment setup. and my body condition suddenly got worse, probably because long work at too cold cafeteria. so i wanna take a rest, ASAP!
 6/13: today i made presentation slide for seminar, which is about basic causal inference and important assumptions to estimate. this is part one of slides, but enough hard to make, because these basics depend on econometrics context, and explaining is harder than expected. however managed to make slides, so probably tmr i wanna start making 2nd part.
 6/12:today i worked at internship, but causal inference methods was hard to understand especially in coding, so next time i wanna implement by coding and try again.